 On Election Day, polling places will open for in-person voting and vote-by-mail ballot drop-off services from 7 a.m. - 8 p.m.
-The location of your polling place is printed on the back cover of the main version of the Voter Information Pamphlet that was mailed to you.
+The location of your polling place is printed on the back cover of this pamphlet.

-For more information, call the Department, (415) 554-4375, email sfvote@sfgov.org, or visit sfelections.org.
+For more information, call the Department, (415) 554-4375, email stvote@sfgov.org, or visit sfelections.org.

+Respectfully,

-Respectfully, John Arntz, Director
+John Arntz, Director